hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 ## Output as a pdf

 We may want to output our visualization as a pdf or png.
-This is very easy using the plotting device function in R. We simply open the plotting device, either `pdf()` or `png()` plot our figure and then close the plotting device with `dev.off()`
+This is very easy using the plotting device function in R. We simply open the plotting device, either `pdf()` or `png()`, plot our figure and then close the plotting device with `dev.off()`

 Below is an example for our down-regulated genes with a png output